Visual acuity: "Normal" visual acuity

 Visual acuity depends upon how accurately light is focused on the retina, the integrity of the eye's neural elements, and the interpretative faculty of the brain.
 "Normal" visual acuity (in central, i.e. foveal vision) is frequently considered to be what was defined by Herman Snellen as the ability to recognize an optotype when it subtended 5 minutes of arc, that is Snellen's chart 6/6-metre, 20/20 feet, 1.00 decimal or 0.0 logMAR.
 In young humans, the average visual acuity of a healthy, emmetropic eye (or ametropic eye with correction) is approximately 6/5 to 6/4, so it is inaccurate to refer to 6/6 visual acuity as "perfect" vision.
 On the contrary, Tscherning writes, "We have found also that the best eyes have a visual acuity which approaches 2, and we can be almost certain that if, with a good illumination, the acuity is only equal to 1, the eye presents defects sufficiently pronounced to be easily established."

-6/6 is the visual acuity needed to discriminate two contours separated by 1 arc minute – 1.75 mm at 6 metres.
-This is because a 6/6 letter, E for example, has three limbs and two spaces in between them, giving 5 different detailed areas.
-The ability to resolve this therefore requires 1/5 of the letter's total size, which in this case would be 1 minute of arc (visual angle).
+6/6 is the visual acuity needed to discriminate roughly 1 cycle per 1.6 arc-minutes (2.15 cycles per miliradian) – 3.5 mm at 6 metres.
+This is because a 6/6 letter, E for example, has three black limbs with two white spaces between them which corresponds to slightly more than 2 cycles (where 1 cycle is defined as the transition from the beginning of a black bar, to a white bar and back to a black bar) over the entire height of the letter.
 The significance of the 6/6 standard can best be thought of as the lower limit of normal, or as a screening cutoff.
-When used as a screening test, subjects that reach this level need no further investigation, even though the average visual acuity with a healthy visual system is typically better.
+When used as a screening test, subjects that reach this level need no further investigation, even though the average visual acuity with a healthy visual system is typically better (eg. 6/4.5, 20/15, or 2.9 cycles/mrad).

 Some people may have other visual problems, such as severe visual field defects, color blindness, reduced contrast, mild amblyopia, cerebral visual impairments, inability to track fast-moving objects, or one of many other visual impairments and still have "normal" visual acuity.
-Thus, "normal" visual acuity by no means implies normal vision.
+Thus, "normal" visual acuity does not imply normal vision.
 The reason visual acuity is very widely used is that it is easily measured, its reduction (after correction) often indicates some disturbance, and that it often corresponds with the normal daily activities a person can handle, and evaluates their impairment to do them (even though there is heavy debate over that relationship).